Pinhais, Paraná, Brazil: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Check that you choose the correct kind.
-Many adapters on sale are simply plugs and expect your electronics to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types C and N. Check that you get the necessary type.
+The vast majority of adapters for sale now are simply plug changers and expect your devices to convert the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be sufficient for most places.

 Make your flight more comfortable with an airplane phone mount